 Atherosclerosis - Thanks to its rich flavonoid content, Hawthorn can prevent formation of plaque and atherosclerosis which can cause chest pain, heart attack and stroke.
 Hawthorn berries also contain vitamins B-12, B-6 and folic acid which may reduce the risk of atherosclerosis by metabolizing and lowering levels of homocysteine linked to cardiovascular disease.

-Hawthorn Berry in tincture form may be used for an extended period of time without side effects, however overdose can actually cause converse effects of arrhythmia as well as dangerously low blood pressure in some people.
+If you are not taking other prescriptions and do not have a history of heart failure, Hawthorn Berry in tincture form may be used for an extended period of time, however overdose can actually cause converse effects of arrhythmia as well as dangerously low blood pressure in some people.

 The most common adverse effects are vertigo and dizziness.
 Hawthorn berry tinctures and capsules do not typically cause mild diarrhea that is sometimes experienced when drinking Hawthorn berry teas in excess.